Debriefing Resource Center

 In 2020, sixteen days after a global pandemic was declared, Tara began Debriefing the Front Lines.
 She has since built a team of board certified nurse coaches and together they offer debriefing, sobriety support and education to individuals and healthcare systems.

-When not championing change, find Tara soaking in the sun, swimming in the gulf, chasing her animals and tending to her kosmic garden alongside her husband.
+When not championing change, find Tara soaking in the sun, swimming in the gulf, collecting sharks teeth, chasing her animals and tending to her kosmic garden alongside her husband (and Debriefing the Front Lines co-founder, Nik)

 Maggie Runyon